JWST/NIRCam Observations of Stars and HII Regions in $z\simeq 6-8$ Galaxies: Properties of Star Forming Complexes on 150 pc Scales: Results and Discussion

-The clumpy star forming complexes identified in this paper resemble compact structures previously uncovered at $z\gtrsim6$ leveraging the magnification provided by gravitational lensing \citep{Kawamata2018,Bouwens2021,Bouwens2022b}.
-In Figure \ref{fig:muv-re} (left panel), we show their position in the plan of rest-UV size and UV luminosity.
+The clumpy star forming complexes identified in this paper resemble compact structures previously uncovered at $z\gtrsim6$ leveraging the magnification provided by gravitational lensing \citep[e.g.,][]{Kawamata2018,Bouwens2021,Bouwens2022b,Mestric2022}.
+In Figure \ref{fig:muv-re} (left panel), we show the position of these clumps in the plane of rest-UV size and UV luminosity.
 For reference, we compare to magnification-corrected measurements of the gravitationally-lensed galaxies identified in the {\it Hubble} Frontier Fields from \cite{Bouwens2022b}.
 Both the lensed and unlensed clumps follow a similar relationship between the luminosity and size, with the sources presented in this paper mostly probing the luminous end (given the absence of magnification).
-The star forming clumps are not surprisingly (on average) smaller than individual Lyman Break Galaxies (LBGs) at these redshifts \citep{Shibuya2015} (adopting the linear fit of \citealt{Bouwens2022b}), occupying a region more similar to the star cluster complexes found at lower redshifts \citep[e.g.,][]{Bastian2006,Livermore2015,Zanella2019,Messa2019}.
+The star forming clumps are not surprisingly (on average) smaller than individual Lyman Break Galaxies (LBGs) at these redshifts (adopting the \citealt{Bouwens2022b} linear fit of the luminosity-size relation for the \citealt{Shibuya2015} LBGs), occupying a region more similar to the star cluster complexes found at lower redshifts \citep[e.g.,][]{Bastian2006,Livermore2015,Zanella2019,Messa2019}.
 The resolution limit of NIRCam at these redshift prevents us from identifying substructures within the $\approx$150 pc scales spanned by many of our clumps.
 It is likely that several young star clusters ($\simeq 10$ pc in size) are dominating the light from our clumps.
 Characterizing such smaller structures requires gravitational lensing \citep[e.g.][]{Vanzella2017,Vanzella2017b,Vanzella2019,Vanzella2020}.
 NIRCam imaging of massive galaxy clusters will allow many such star clusters to be identified, complementing the characterization of larger clump complexes that is possible in the field.